 PLEASE NOTE THAT THESE TERMS DO NOT MODIFY, OR HAVE ANY OTHER IMPACT ON, THE TERMS AND CONDITIONS YOU HAVE WITH YOUR ISSUER(S) RELATING TO YOUR MASTERCARD CARD(S).

 “You” (and all of its derivations) means you individually and any person acting as your agent, under your authority, or with your permission.
-IF YOU DO NOT AGREE TO THESE TERMS, YOU MUST NOT REGISTER FOR OR USE YOUR PAYMENT PROFILE.
-YOUR PAYMENT PROFILE IS INTENDED FOR USE IN THE UNITED STATES ONLY.
+IF YOU DO NOT AGREE TO THESE TERMS, YOU MUST NOT REGISTER FOR OR USE YOUR CLICK TO PAY PROFILE.
+YOUR CLICK TO PAY PROFILE IS INTENDED FOR USE IN THE UNITED STATES ONLY.

 These Terms provide that all disputes between you and Mastercard will be resolved by BINDING ARBITRATION.
 YOU AGREE TO GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under this contract, except for matters that may be taken to small claims court.
 Your rights will be determined by a NEUTRAL ARBITRATOR and NOT a judge or jury, and your claims cannot be brought as a class action (if class action claims can be filed in your jurisdiction).
 Please review Dispute Resolution and Arbitration for the details regarding your agreement to arbitrate any disputes with Mastercard.

-If you create a Payment Profile, Mastercard may store the information provided by you (or through an entity you authorize) to Mastercard (or an entity acting on Mastercard’s behalf), including, but not limited to: payment information (including payment card or account number and expiration date); billing and shipping information; a valid email address; mobile phone number; and other information relating to making e-commerce payments with your Mastercard credit, debit, and prepaid cards or accounts (“Cards”).
+Your Click to Pay Profile will be based on the presumption you are currently located, and permanently reside, in the U.S. since this is the only market in which Mastercard Click to Pay is currently available.
+If the U.S. is NOT your country of residence, or if your country of residence changes, you must promptly delete your existing Click to Pay Profile and create a new one when Click to Pay is available in your new location.
+If you create a Click to Pay Profile, Mastercard may store the information provided by you (or through an entity you authorize) to Mastercard (or an entity acting on Mastercard’s behalf), including, but not limited to: payment information (including payment card or account number and expiration date); billing and shipping information; a valid email address; mobile phone number; and other information relating to making e-commerce payments with your Mastercard credit, debit, and prepaid cards or accounts (“Cards”).

 To help protect your Cards, Mastercard may generate a numerical surrogate of your Card credentials (also called a token) to be used during transaction processing, subject to your Card’s eligibility for tokenization.
 Your Card number and tokens will both be stored and may be used for transactions.

 Your Card issuer may also provide information about your Card account to Mastercard, without further action on your part, to help us provide a better service to you.
-For example, this information may include the availability of rewards points that may be available to use for your transaction, and other Card-related benefits that may be relevant to the transaction you are trying to make with your Payment Profile.
+For example, this information may include the availability of rewards points that may be available to use for your transaction, and other Card-related benefits that may be relevant to the transaction you are trying to make with your Click to Pay Profile.
 Mastercard presents this information as-is, as received from the issuer of your Card.
-If you have questions about your Card-related information that you see in connection with using your Payment Profile, please contact your Card issuer.
+If you have questions about your Card-related information that you see in connection with using your Click to Pay Profile, please contact your Card issuer.

-All of the information in your Payment Profile are collectively referred to in these Terms as your “Payment Information.”
+All of the information in your Click to Pay Profile are collectively referred to in these Terms as your “Payment Information.”

 You must use only valid email addresses and phone numbers owned or controlled by you.
-When you store a Card in your Payment Profile, you are representing and warranting that you are a valid holder or authorized user of that Card.
+When you store a Card in your Click to Pay Profile, you are representing and warranting that you are a valid holder or authorized user of that Card.

-You are solely responsible for maintaining up-to-date and accurate information in your Payment Profile, including all Payment Information.
+You are solely responsible for maintaining up-to-date and accurate information in your Click to Pay Profile, including all Payment Information.
 Mastercard has no responsibility for the authenticity, validity, accuracy, or completeness of the Payment Information that Mastercard transmits on your behalf.

-You are responsible for maintaining adequate security and control of any and all emails, passwords, telephone numbers, personal identification numbers, or any other codes that you use to access your Payment Profile.
-In addition, you are responsible for maintaining adequate security and control of all devices that you use to access your Payment Profile through the use of passwords, PINs, biometrics or other appropriate authentication methods.
+You are responsible for maintaining adequate security and control of any and all emails, passwords, telephone numbers, personal identification numbers, or any other codes that you use to access your Click to Pay Profile.
+In addition, you are responsible for maintaining adequate security and control of all devices that you use to access your Click to Pay Profile through the use of passwords, PINs, biometrics or other appropriate authentication methods.

-You are responsible for all activities that occur through or by usage of your Payment Profile, including the activities of others (whether or not the activities are authorized).
-You must immediately notify Mastercard of unauthorized access to or use of your Payment Profile.
-Neither Mastercard nor its agents will be liable for any loss or damages of any kind that may arise as a result of the unauthorized access to or use of your Payment Profile or any Payment Information (with or without your knowledge), except to the extent the foregoing limitation is prohibited under applicable law.
+You are responsible for all activities that occur through or by usage of your Click to Pay Profile, including the activities of others (whether or not the activities are authorized).
+You must immediately notify Mastercard of unauthorized access to or use of your Click to Pay Profile.
+Neither Mastercard nor its agents will be liable for any loss or damages of any kind that may arise as a result of the unauthorized access to or use of your Click to Pay Profile or any Payment Information (with or without your knowledge), except to the extent the foregoing limitation is prohibited under applicable law.

-Your Payment Profile may be used to help you transact with merchants or make payments with your Card in different ways.
+Your Click to Pay Profile may be used to help you transact with merchants or make payments with your Card in different ways.

-You can access your Payment Profile to check out with merchants who accept Mastercard through an industry standard e-commerce acceptance interface called Secure Remote Commerce.
+You can access your Click to Pay Profile to check out with merchants who accept Mastercard through an industry standard e-commerce acceptance interface called Click to Pay.
 This includes, for example:

-In these instances, when you click or tap on the “Confirm” (or similar) button within your Payment Profile, Mastercard will transmit your selected Payment Information to the merchant.
+In these instances, when you click or tap on the “Confirm” (or similar) button within your Click to Pay Profile, Mastercard will transmit your selected Payment Information to the merchant.

-Each transaction that you make using a Card in your Payment Profile is a contractual relationship directly between you and the merchant, and the merchant’s terms and conditions will govern all aspects of that transaction and the merchant’s use of your Payment Information.
+Each transaction that you make using a Card in your Click to Pay Profile is a contractual relationship directly between you and the merchant, and the merchant’s terms and conditions will govern all aspects of that transaction and the merchant’s use of your Payment Information.
 Mastercard is not involved in processing your transaction and has no liability to you or the merchant with respect to the transaction.

-Your agreement with a merchant or other third party may allow that party to store information provided by you from your Payment Profile, or to connect with Mastercard to receive certain Payment Information (e.g., Card number or a token, and the expiration date), or to validate or receive other Payment Information in your Payment Profile.
+Your agreement with a merchant or other third party may allow that party to store information provided by you from your Click to Pay Profile, or to connect with Mastercard to receive certain Payment Information (e.g., Card number or a token, and the expiration date), or to validate or receive other Payment Information in your Click to Pay Profile.

 In these instances, the third parties’ access to and usage of such information is subject to your agreement with the third party, and the third party’s terms and conditions will govern its usage of your information.
 Mastercard has no liability to you or the third party with respect to the third party’s access to, or usage of, your information.